 In September 2011, LDC hosted the 'Welcome Back Kids & Parents' Coffee Morning at Bowmore School.
 As Jacqui scooped up a stack of our cafe postcards, she mentioned that she owned 'Fresh From the Farm', and wanted to tell her customers about our new cafe as we shared similar values.
 Aha!

 Tim and Jacqui work with Mennonite farmers in the Kitchener/Waterloo region, bringing fresh produce, meats, cheese, and dairy to the city.
 They have been voted 'Best natural food market' by Now Magazine and praised as "the most unique grocery store in the city" by the Toronto Star.
-We are proud to offer their smoked bacon, black forest ham, and free range eggs on our menu!
+We are proud to offer their smoked bacon, sausages, aged cheddar and free range eggs on our menu!

 Pilot Roast Coffee